Amber Automation Powered & Gravity Roller Conveyors

 The principle of chain driven roller conveyors is that each roller is fitted with a pair of sprockets at one of its ends.
 The inside and outside sprockets are alternately connected to the corresponding sprocket on the adjacent rollers by a series of link chains.
 The terminal roller(s) are then connected via a drive chain to a geared motor incorporating an adjustable torque limiter for safety purposes.
 In this way a positive mechanical drive is delivered simultaneously to all of the linked rollers, ensuring that they can’t slip under load.
 As with the lighter duty powered roller conveyors, accumulation can be built in to this type of conveyor by creating separate zones (see ZLP above) each requiring its own motor or motorised rollerstop.

 Amber Automation will design and manufacture chain drive roller conveyors with frames, widths and roller pitches and diameters specially selected for the type of load being handled.
-Unlike with the lighter duty powered roller conveyors the use of roller bends to change conveying direction becomes impractical as loads get heavier and so 90° transfers and turntables are used instead.
+Unlike with the lighter duty powered roller conveyors the use of roller curves to change conveying direction becomes impractical as loads get heavier and so 90° transfers and turntables are used instead.
 Other items in the comprehensive range of ancillary equipment include shuttle cars, pallet stackers, elevators and lowerators etc.